People are companies’ most important assets. While we’ve known this for a long time, we often do little to back it up.

 - Cost of learning and development

-So we can now describe your overall annual cost of turnover to be:
+With that, we can now describe your annual cost of turnover to be:

-As an example, if you are a 150 person company with 11% annual turnover, and you spend $25k on per person on hiring, $10k on each of turnover and development, and lose $50k of productivity opportunity cost on average when refilling a role, then your annual cost of turnover would be about $1.57 million.
+For example, consider a 150-person company with an 11% annual turnover rate.
+If you spend $25k per person on hiring, $10k per person on development, and lose $50k of productivity when refilling a role, then your annual cost of turnover would be about $1.57 million.

-First and foremost, acknowledge that there are some problems that you can solve by throwing money at them, but employee satisfaction isn’t one of them.
-Multiple studies show that while under-compensation can definitely contribute to employee churn, over-compensation won’t make up for a bad workplace.
-Your well paid but unhappy employees will simply leave you and make their money somewhere else.
+First, acknowledge that while there are problems that you can solve with money, employee satisfaction isn’t one of them.
+Multiple studies show that overcompensating employees can’t solve workplace culture issues.
+Your well-paid but unhappy employees will simply leave and make their money elsewhere.

-So view market-rate compensation simply as table stakes, and spend your energy focused on the next level of Maslow’s hierarchy of employee happiness: opportunities for growth, the ability to have impact towards a purpose, and a caring environment that makes them feel valued.
+View market-rate compensation as table stakes and spend your energy focused on the next level of Maslow’s hierarchy of employee happiness: opportunities for growth, the ability to have an impact towards a purpose, and a caring environment that makes them feel valued.

-- Have you had conversation with your employees about their long-term personal goals?
+- Have you had conversations with employees about their long-term personal goals?

-- When a capable person on your team wants a role bigger than her past experience, do you give her a shot or do you simply hire someone with more experience?
+- When a capable person on your team wants a role bigger than their past experience, do you give them a shot?

 - When people need to acquire new skills to advance their careers, what does your company do to help them?

-People want to know that what their company is working on matters.
-Articulating a clear and purposeful company mission is important not just because it help people prioritize their work, but because it helps them keep going through hard times and know they’re part of something that matters.
+People want to know that what they’re working on matters.
+Articulating a clear and purposeful mission is important not just because it helps people prioritize, but because it helps them to push through hard times and know they’re part of something that matters.

 To give a tangible sense of impact, they need to know that what they’re working on is contributing to a mission that matters.
-If someone builds and launches a new product they will certainly feel some satisfaction, but if they can say, “I built a new product which is going help our company accomplish a much broader mission” that will mean much more to them.
+If someone builds and launches a new product they will certainly feel some satisfaction.
+But if they can say, “I built a new product that helps our company accomplish its broader mission,” that will mean much more to them.

-Feeling cared for and recognized addresses another basic human requirement; the need for human relationships and for others to acknowledge to us that we matter to them.
+Feeling cared for and recognized addresses another basic human requirement: the need for human relationships and for others to acknowledge that we matter to them.

-And, of course, employees will feel happier on a day to day basis knowing they are surrounded by people who don’t just want something out of them, but want something for them.
+And, of course, employees will feel happier on a day-to-day basis knowing they’re surrounded by people who don’t just want something out of them but want something for them.

-Once the basic need of sufficient income and job security has been met, move up Maslow’s hierarchy of needs and create a culture that enables growth, impact, and care.
-It’ll save you a ton of money, help you stay competitive in your industry, and make the place you spend most of your waking hours much more enjoyable.
+Once the basic needs of sufficient income and job security have been met, move up Maslow’s hierarchy of needs and create a culture that enables growth, impact, and care.
+It’ll save you a ton of money, help you stay competitive in your industry, and make the place you spend most of your waking hours so much more enjoyable.